Ravidu0510/github1012/readme.md

 #This is readme second file...

-  -This is feature a branch
+  -This is Hello feature a branch
-  -The newly added This row.....
+  -The newly added neww This row.....
+!
+this is simple line add for testing git..

-This is test second type update !
+This is a bad lines
+lines
+i just
+added
+for fun

+def print_sum(a):
+   print(a**a)